 The Bank was continuously able to obtain both covered and uncovered refinancing throughout the entire year.
-The Bank placed Pfandbriefe with a nominal value of about $\in$ 4.8 billion in the market along with more than $\in$ 1.2 billion of senior unsecured paper.
+The Bank issued Pfandbriefe with a nominal value of about \in 5.0 billion along with more than \in 2.6 billion of senior unsecured paper.